-- 1. Proper notification: Students should notify the clinical faculty of any expected absence or tardiness prior to the designated start time of the scheduled clinical experience. - 2.
+- 1. Proper notification: Students should notify the clinical instructor of any expected absence or tardiness prior to the designated start time of the scheduled clinical experience.
+Notification must be to the instructor's office phone, email, or Remind message. - 2.
 Students must be present for the entire clinical experience to receive credit for the day, otherwise they will be considered absent. - 3.
-Any scheduled activity that is designated as a clinical experience and is missed by a student will be considered a clinical absence.
-Examples include clinical learning experience, clinical conference, simulation, laboratory and/or competency (list is not all-inclusive). - 4.
-Two missed clinical conferences will count as one clinical experience absence and the student will earn a clinical demerit. - 5.
-A clinical conference make-up assignment will be determined by the clinical Instructor.
-The Course Chairperson will collaborate with the clinical instructor and Assistant Director as needed about the assignment.

-- 6. Students with three (3) clinical absences within a course will result in failure of the clinical component of the course. - 7.
+Any scheduled activity that is designated as a clinical experience and is missed by a student will be a clinical absence.
+Examples include clinical learning experience, simulation, laboratory, and/or competency (list is not all-inclusive). - 4.
+Two (2) missed clinical conferences or clinical judgment activities will count as one clinical experience absence and the student will earn a clinical demerit. - 5.
+A clinical conference make-up assignment will be determined by the clinical instructor.
+The Course Chairperson will collaborate with the clinical instructor and Administration as needed regarding the assignment. - 6.
+Students with four (4) clinical absences within a course will result in failure of the course. - 7.
 All clinical experience absences must be made-up within the timeframe of the course.
-The date of make-up will be determined by the clinical instructor in collaboration with the student. - a.
+The date of make-up will be determined by the clinical instructor in collaboration with the student.

+a.
 Failure to attend clinical make-up equates to an absence and a clinical demerit.